mga-odoo/odoobooks/docs/about.rst

 registering a legal company to setting up the physical office and recruitment at India.
-He has interviewed more than eight thousand candidates in the last 12 years, and he has selected and trained more than three hundred employees for the Indian branch.
+He has interviewed more than eight thousand candidates in the last 12 years, and he has selected and trained more then four hundred employees for the Indian branch.
 Most professionals working on Odoo in India are trained by him.
 As a result, today India (Ahmadabad, Gujarat) is called the Hub of Odoo Developers, and over a thousand Odoo developers are available only in Gujarat.